If you run a small company, then it's about time you and your management team do some Brexit planning for your business.

 Staffing and Employment

 When it comes to staffing and employment, your employees should feel safe with your business strategy.
-You might also want to consider employing European workers or even introduce part-time and apprentice workers.
+You may also want to consider employing European workers or even introduce part-time workers and apprentices.

-In order to reduce reliance on labour and future proof all your systems, you should consider implementing automation initiatives.
+To reduce the reliance on labour and future proof your systems, you should consider implementing automation initiatives.
 They will not only increase your productivity but will also make your business safer.

 Innovation and Product Development